surifirstpin/Acubi_Tech_Doc/Analysis_TD.md

 - To delete the filter applied click <b>Cross Icon.</b>

-- To hide the <b>Filter</b> or <bOrder** section Click on angle-double-up icon on to far right of the order section.
+- To hide the <b>Filter</b> or <b>Order</b> section Click on angle-double-up icon on to far right of the order section.
 To un-hide click on angle-double-down icon at same location.

 **5.** Hit the **Run** button to display the data based on applied filters.